 Charles H. Koo, MD, FHRS

-Dr. Charles Koo graduated from The Sophie Davis School of Biomedical Education in 1993.
+Dr. Charles Koo graduated from The Sophie Davis School of Biomedical Education in 1993 Magna Cum Laude.
 He continued his medical education at the SUNY School of Medicine at Stony Brook, graduating in 1995.

-Dr. Koo completed his Internship, Residency and Chief Residency in Internal Medicine at Beth Israel Deaconess Medical center in Boston, MA.
+Dr. Koo completed his Internship, Residency, and Chief Residency in Internal Medicine at the Beth Israel Deaconess Medical Center.

-He completed both his Cardiology and Electrophysiology Fellowships at the Brown University School of Medicine/Rhode Island Hospital.
+He completed both his Cardiology and Electrophysiology Fellowships at the Warren Alpert Brown University School of Medicine.
 Dr. Koo received faculty appointments as Instructor in Medicine at Harvard Medical School and Assistant Professor of Medicine at the Brown University School of Medicine.
 He is a Clinical Assistant Professor of Medicine at Rutgers RWJ Medical School.
 He was the Co-Director of the Atrial Fibrillation Ablation Laboratory at Rhode Island Hospital.

-Dr Koo is a Cardiac Electrophysiology manuscript reviewer for the American Journal of Cardiology and is a Cardiovascular Research Steering Committee Co-Chair at Jersey Shore University Medical Center.
+Dr Koo was a Cardiac Electrophysiology manuscript reviewer for the American Journal of Cardiology and was a Cardiovascular Research Steering Committee Co-Chair at Jersey Shore University Medical Center.
 He has been an active participant in a number of scientific trials including most recently the Galactic HF trial.

-Dr. Koo is a NJ Monthly Top Doctor and named as a Castle Connolly America’s Top Doctor.
+Dr. Koo is a NJ Monthly Top Doctor and a Castle Connolly America’s Top Doctor.